Davidvandijcke/davidvandijcke.github.io/_media/2021-02-05-Daily-beast-insurrection.md

 ---
-title: "Here’s What a Ton of Capitol Rioters Had in Common"
+title: "Here's What a Ton of Capitol Rioters Had in Common"
 collection: media
 permalink: /media/2021-02-05-Daily-beast-insurrection
 date: 2021-02-05